 - Traverse rods are for pinch pleated draperies that you will open and close by pulling a cord.

-- Tension rods that have a spring and rubber tipped ends that hold the rod inside the window frames.
-No brackets or hardware are needed and these are good temporary set-up or easy option for a rental property.
+- Tension rods have a spring and rubber-tipped ends that hold the rod inside the window frames.
+No brackets or hardware are needed and these are good temporary set-up or easy options for a rental property.

-Decorative hardware is meant to be a decor element and allows you to add more interest with pieces like finials, colored rods and large, decorative brackets.
-Just as with custom draperies, the sky is the limit when it comes to decorative hardware.
 This is another chance to pick up on a theme in the room or to add a metallic touch.
 Coordinating rings, rods, finials and holdbacks can really tie together an overall look when used properly.
-Even the options that come in home stores have become much more wide ranging.